jasperlinsen/somethinghere-2020/blog/01-gamepad/README.md

-#Creating a cursor with the GamePad API
+# Creating a cursor with the GamePad API

-Recently I started working on develeoping a video game with Three.js, and that of course requires access to gamepads and controllers.
-Afteer a while, I wanted to use this on my website to show off what I had done, but I ran into a sort-of problem: people who have a controller in their hand would not like to put it down just to mouse around.
+Recently I started working on developing a video game with Three.js, and that of course requires access to gamepads and controllers.
+After a while, I wanted to use this on my website to show off what I had done, but I ran into a sort-of problem: people who have a controller in their hand would not like to put it down just to mouse around.
 So how do we tie the GamePad in with a website?
 Let's have a look.

+## The Basics

-I wanted to approach it in the way apple approached using a mouse on iPads: a cursor would appear and be dragged around, and it woukd focus itself on interactable elements.
+I wanted to approach it in the way Apple approached using a mouse on iPads: a cursor would appear and be dragged around, and it woukd focus itself on interactable elements.
 First of, let's add simple cursor to our page:

     <div id="gamepad-cursor"></div>